micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 ## Objectives

-Delivering a data science project, common challenges are
+Delivering a data science project, some common challenges are
-- **confusion**: data science experimentation in isolation with unclear business value
+- **confusion**: data science experimentation done in isolation with unclear business value
-- **lack of quick results**: slow progress due to the lack of direction
+- **lack of quick results**: progress towards different directions with no result
 - **lack of quality**: inconsistency in the technical quality

 If you relate to either of these challenges, in this article you will find some lessons learned from my projects.

-The objectives of the delivery methodology are
+This article shows a delivery methodology which objectives are
 - **clarity**: map high-level business requirements with low-level technical capabilities
 - **velocity**: deliver the project quickly and in small increments, heading towards a consistent goal
 - **quality**: ensure that the product meets the quality standards